surma/surma.dev/content/things/ditherpunk.md

 ### Floyd Steinberg

 Floyd Steinberg is arguably the most well-known error diffusion algorithm, if not even the most well-known dithering algorithm.
 It uses a more elaborate diffusion matrix to distribute the quantization error to _all_ directly neighboring, unvisited pixels.
-The numbers are carefully chose to prevent repeating patterns as much as possible.
+The numbers are carefully chosen to prevent repeating patterns as much as possible.

 <figure>